 Asian stocks rise after US rally on infrastructure deal

-TOKYO (AP) — Asian shares rose Friday, buoyed by the rally on Wall Street that came after President Joe Biden announced a bipartisan deal on infrastructure spending.
+TOKYO (AP) — Asian shares rose Friday, buoyed by a rally on Wall Street that came after President Joe Biden announced a bipartisan deal on infrastructure spending.

 “The breakthrough in infrastructure spending talks overnight has lifted sentiments, with spending plans historically being a positive for the markets," said Yeap Jun Rong, market strategist at IG in Singapore.
 "Sectors leaning towards economic recovery and reopening may see strength."